-For a stock solution, hormones should be reconstituted to ≥1 mg/ml in the presence of a protease-free carrier (0.1-1% ovalbumin, BSA, or gelatin) and a suitable antimicrobial agent.
+Hormones should be reconstituted in the presence of a protease-free carrier -- e.g., 0.1-1% ovalbumin, BSA, or gelatin -- and a suitable antimicrobial agent.
+Stock solutions should be prepared to ≥1 mg/ml or to an equivalent unit concentration, based on the unit activity and protein content of the vial.
 The following general guidelines may be useful:

 Equilibrate the hormone to ambient room temperature before attempting to resuspend.
 After resuspending with buffer, allow to sit for at least 30 minutes at 2°C to 8°C to ensure complete solubilization.

 - Ovalbumin is generally used when assaying for gonadotropin.

 - If BSA is used, it must be free of gonadotropins and proteases (either crystalline or RIA grade is generally satisfactory).

 - Heat gelatin solutions to 60°C for maximum solubility (1% gelatin for ELISAs, 0.1% for solid phase assays).

 - Recommended dilution buffer for the pituitary hormones hFSH, hLH, hPRL, and hTSH:

 10 mM Sodium Phosphate, 150 mM Sodium Chloride, 1 mg/ml BSA, 0.1% Sodium Azide, pH 7.4 is generally satisfactory for hFSH, hLH, hPRL, and hGH.